vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 a few times a year, that is unreasonably effective at winning the perception game.

-### It is possible to improve on reliability and positive affect controlling for one's overall knowledge and skills (central claim 1) aka mere mortals can do magic
+### It is possible to improve on magic controlling for one's overall knowledge and skills (central claim 1) aka mere mortals can do magic

 One pushback to the idea of magic is that being able to do magic requires a crazy high level of skill, acquiring which is very hard to